HayatoNagasaki/MyPythonLab/README.md

 # MyPythonLab
-MyPythonLab contains python programs that I learned and tested
+MyPythonLab is a place to share my python experience.
+This contains many python code that I learned and tested.